JungXue/learn_github/README.md

-This is a collections of notes of useful codes and tips that I will use to build my github, I will try to add to this everytime I learnt something new, it will start as a list and when I start to learn lots of things I will try to create a table of lists and add in codes to make this more presentable.
+This is a collections of notes on useful codes and tips that I will use to build my github, I will try to add to this everytime I learnt something new, it will start as a list and when I start to learn lots of things I will try to create a table of lists and add in codes to make this more presentable.

 I am well aware that these codes are not the standardise way or the best way to write a markdown file, it is my personal preference and they will surely change over time, so if anyone found a better way you are surely wellcome to enlight me.